mlbonatelli/SciCommMgz/README.md

 ## Welcome

-Hi! :wave: Olá! :handshake: ¡Hola! :smile:
+Hi! :wave: Olá! :confetti_ball: ¡Hola! :tada:

-It's really nice to have you here!
+It's really nice to have you here! :heart:

 The README file will help you to understand more about the SciCommMgz project and how you can get involved!